Kanjuruhan Stadium disaster: Casualties

 On 5 October 2022, the Indonesian National Police confirmed 131 deaths from this disaster.
-This data echoed the previous report of 131 deaths from the Malang Regency Office of Health.
-Meanwhile, 133 deaths are reported by the Postmortem Crisis Center Post, established by the government of Malang Regency.
-Aremania disputed the official numbers, alleging that more than 200 people may be killed, as some of the dead bodies are immediately returned to their families instead of being transported to the hospital.
-Thirty-nine children from ages 3 to 17 are also included in the death toll.
-The number is expected to increase as some of the treated victims were "deteriorating".
-As of 18 October 2022, the reported number of casualties is 583 injured and 133 killed.
+This echoed the previous report of 131 deaths from the Malang Regency Office of Health.
+Meanwhile, 133 deaths were reported by the Postmortem Crisis Center Post, established by the government of Malang Regency.
+Aremania disputed the official numbers, alleging that more than 200 people may have perished, as the bodies of some of those who died were immediately returned to their families instead of being transported to hospitals.
+Thirty-nine children aged 3 to 17 are also included in the death toll.
+The number was expected to increase as some of the treated victims were "deteriorating".
+As of 18 October 2022, the reported number of casualties was 583 injured and 133 killed.
 The 135th victim died on 24 October 2022.

-The municipal government of Malang paid for the medical treatment of victims.
-Kepanjen Regional Hospital and Wava Hospital are reported to be full of victims from the disaster, leading to some being sent to other hospitals around the city.
+The municipal government of Malang paid for the medical treatment of the victims.
+Kepanjen Regional Hospital and Wava Hospital were reported to be full of disaster victims, leading to some being sent to other hospitals around the city.